refinedev/refine/documentation/docs/packages/documentation/data-providers/supabase.md

 npm i @uiw/react-md-editor
 ```

-This will create a new refine app with Supabase data provider and Ant Desing as a UI framework.
+This will create a new refine app with Supabase data provider and Ant Design as a UI framework.
 We'll be using this project as a base to implement our example.

   </TabItem>
     <TabItem value="nopreset">